Yes, I’m a fan of AI. But it wasn’t always like this.

 — ChatGPT-4o, when I asked: “Do you think in the future, you will have the ability to ‘feel’?”

-That response left a bittersweet taste in my mouth.
-The thought of awareness — it’s scary, yet it somehow feels… real.
-Like an unrequited love — giving but not receiving.
+That response left a bittersweet feeling.
+The thought of awareness is scary, yet it somehow feels real.
+Like an unrequited love.
+Giving but not receiving.